simonachmueller/qhy5-on-breadboard/README.md

 ![](images/MT9M001-board.jpg?raw=true)

 Controller board I used is a CY7C68013A development board from geeetech (http://www.geeetech.com/wiki/index.php/CY7C68013, also here https://sigrok.org/wiki/Lcsoft_Mini_Board).
-I ordered my board on aliexpress for less as 4 euro, you can found it by searching for "CY7C68013A USB logic analyzer core board".
+I ordered my board on aliexpress for less than 4 euros, you can found it by searching for "CY7C68013A USB logic analyzer core board".
 Probably you can found such boards on ebay too.

 ![](images/CY7C68013A.jpg?raw=true)